AkosMezei/personal-site/README.md

 -   **Real-Time Communication with WebSockets:** The current chat relies on HTTP polling.
 A significant planned upgrade is to transition to a WebSocket-based connection (likely using SignalR for .NET) to provide true real-time, bidirectional communication, reduce network overhead, and improve the user experience.

+## Frontend & User Experience

+These features are focused on improving the client-side experience and adding more interactive elements.

+-   **Adaptive Performance Monitoring:** To ensure a smooth experience for all users, a client-side performance monitor could be implemented.
+This system would measure the application's frame rate in real-time.
+If a sustained drop below a set threshold is detected (indicating the user's device is struggling with animations), a non-intrusive UI element would appear, offering the user the option to disable performance-intensive effects like the starfield animation with a single click.
+This setting would be persisted in localStorage.

+-   **Manual Theme Override:** A user control could be added to allow for manual selection of the four time-based background themes (dawn, day, dusk, night), overriding the automatic time detection to let users explore all visual styles.
 ---

 ## Transparency notice